RobWar-code/code-libraries/README.md

 ### Conversion Functions

+Caveat: This conversion function allows for only one group in the source drawing, it does not cater for nested groups.

 The conversion functions (svg to object conversion) obtain the svg files from site-local server files using a standardised json "shopping list" which is read first from the given site-local file.

-The functions are encapsulated in components in the libraries directory all the svg files must be placed in the public folder of the app.
+The functions are encapsulated in components in the libraries directory all the svg files and the list must be placed in the public folder of the app.

 Component: